How to make your own Smith-Root-compatible electrofisher battery

 Smith-Root understands this and, conveniently, sells replacement batteries.
 However, at time of writing the basic 24V 7Ah battery retails for about $330.00USD.
 This isn’t much of a problem if you’ve got good funding, but for a grad student, a small lab, or a group doing educational outreach, $300 can be a lot of money.
 Luckily, it turns out that there’s a way around this.

 A little while ago, one of my colleagues asked me to take a look at an old Smith-Root backpack electrofisher and batteries that they’d inherited from another group.
 The electrofisher was fine but the batteries were, predictably, shot.
-When asked if I could come up with a replacement I made dubious noises until I took a closer look and realized that each battery is simply made from a handful of off-the-shelf parts, a little glue, and a bit of solder.
+After taking a closer look I realized that each battery is simply made from a handful of off-the-shelf parts, a little glue, and a bit of solder.
 How much do these parts cost?
 About $30 for a standard battery and closer to $40 for a 24V 12A extended life battery ($388USD retail, at time of writing).

 So I set out to make a few of my own and, if you’ve got a couple hours time and some basic tools, I’d be happy to show you how to do it too.